mmhobi7/deodex-app/README.md

     ./deodex-app -a HTMLViewer.apk
     or
     ./deodex-app -a HTMLViewer
+    or
+    ./deodex-app HTMLViewer -a
+    or
+    ./deodex-app HTMLViewer.apk -a

 That's it, the script will determine the apk's location in system, check if it's already deodexed, pull the neccessary files to perform the deodexing, and will package the apk back for install.